cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 4) Invoke the provided `action` and pass in the new `Span<char>` along with the provided `state`.
 5) Return the resulting `string`.

+This methodology avoids the extra allocation by allowing us to pass in a `SpanAction`, which functions as a set of **instructions** for how our string should be created instead of requiring a second copy of all the bytes we need put into the string.

 ***Make a graphic: Constructor version should show that it's taking an input, making a copy, and then giving back both the original and the copy.
 String.Create() version should show it it's creating something and delivering it.***

-A good example would be in graphic design.
-Perhaps you designed your own logo in photoshop as a bitmap, but you decided that what you *really* needed was a vector image, so that you could scale it without degrading quality.
-You delivered your original logo to a graphic designer and they send back a logo in SVG format.
-At the end of the day, you still have your original bitmap, but you are unlikely to use it since you now have your logo in a more usable format.
+A good analogy might be drawn from graphic design.
+You might want to get a professional logo created for your business, and you probably decided that you wanted it created in a vector format like SVG or EPS.
+You create a document that has details on the theme, colors, and general look of your logo.
+You now have a couple options:
+1) Draw a first draft yourself as close to the professional version as possible, send it to a graphic designer, and have them create a finalized version.
+2) Send your original detailed document to the graphic designer, who creates a finalized logo from the information you provided.

+In the first situation, you end up with two images, but only one that you plan to use.
+Your original can probably be thrown away without any ceremony, as you now have your professionally designed version.
+In the second case, you have not produced any extra product, and therefore have produced less waste.

-The process for `String.Create()` is closer to if you had started by reaching out to the designer, telling them *exactly* what you wanted from the beginning, and taking delivery of a usable SVG.
-You end up with only one artifact, and it happens to be in the form you need.
+The process for `String.Create()` is closer the situation where you sent your documentation to a designer.
+By telling them **exactly** what you wanted from the beginning, you only generate one final artifact in the form that you need.

-### Why is this useful
+### How is **String.Create** Better?

-There are a few reasons why the
+At this point, you might be curious about the **Create** method, but you don't necessarily know why it's **better** than the methods you have used before.
+The **Create** APIs usefulness is definitely situation, but in the proper context it can be extremely powerful.

-1) It pre-allocates a bucket and gives you an interface to fill that bucket *safely*.
-Performing similar work at the same performance level would require writing your own `unsafe` code.
-Luckily, the .NET Core team has written that code for you.
+* It pre-allocated a bucket, and then gives you an interface to fill that bucket **safely**.
+Other methods that produce similar results could require writing unsafe code or managing your own buffer pools.
-2) It avoids extra copy-operations of your data.
-In some situations it may also avoid the extra string allocation.
+* It avoids extra copy-operations of your data which often results in fewer allocations.
+This reduces pressure from your Garbage Collector which can speed up your overall program.
-3) It allows you to focus on the task at hand (building your desired string) rather than managing buffer pools in order to avoid the extra allocations.
+* It allows you to focus your high-performance code on the business requirements of your application rather than interleaving your string-building code with complex memory management.

 ### Use Cases for String.Create()

-You can only use the `String.Create()` method by providing a positive integer length.
-This piece of the method signature shows that it is only useful when you already know the length of your final string.
-However, by working within this constraint, we can discover a number of ways to leverage `String.Create()`.
-I also did a search through the codebases for dotnet/aspnetcore and dotnet/runtime to see where the Microsoft team decided to utilize the method.
+You can only use the **Create** method when you already know your final string's length.
+However, you can work creatively with this constraint discover a number of ways to leverage **Create**.
+I performed did a search through the codebases for [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore) and [dotnet/runtime](https://github.com/dotnet/runtime) to see where the Microsoft team decided to utilize this API.
 The rest of this article will dive deep on three trends that I found:
-1) Generating IDs
+* Generating IDs
-2) Performance-Sensitive Concatenations
+* Performance-Sensitive Concatenations
-3) Formatting Complex Strings
+* Formatting Complex Strings

 #### Generating IDs

 Consider this class from the ASP.NET Core repository used for generating correlation IDs on each web request.
 The format is 13 characters chosen from the numbers (0-9) and most upper-case letters (A-V).
 The algorithm is brief:
 1) Start your correlation ID at the latest tick count for UTC time.
 The tick count is a 64-bit integer.
-2) Increment by one on each ID request.
+2) Increment by one on each request for a new ID.
 3) For each of 13 characters:
-    1) Shift the value by 5 additional bits.
+    1) Shift the value by 5 additional (`character_index * 5`) bits.
-    2) Grab the rightmost 5 bits (`& 31`) and choose a character based upon a predetermined table.
+    2) Grab the rightmost 5 bits (`shifted_value & 31`) and choose a character based upon a predetermined table.

 ```csharp {hl_lines=["23-40"]}
 // Copyright (c) .NET Foundation.
 All rights reserved.